Civil marriage

 A civil marriage is a marriage performed, recorded, and recognized by a government official.
-Such a marriage may be performed by a religious body and recognized by the state, or it may be entirely secular.
+Such a marriage may be performed by a religious body and recognized by the state, or it may be entirely secular, in which it is known as a secular marriage.

 History

-Every country maintaining a population registry of its residents keeps track of marital status, and all UN Member countries except Iran, Somalia, South Sudan, Sudan, and Tonga have signed or ratified either the United Nations Convention on Consent to Marriage, Minimum Age for Marriage, and Registration of Marriages (1962) or the United Nations Convention on the Elimination of All Forms of Discrimination against Women (1979) which carry a responsibility to register marriages.
+Countries maintaining a population registry of its residents keep track of marital status, and all United Nations (UN) member states except Iran, Somalia, South Sudan, Sudan, and Tonga have signed or ratified either the United Nations Convention on Consent to Marriage, Minimum Age for Marriage, and Registration of Marriages (1962) or the United Nations Convention on the Elimination of All Forms of Discrimination against Women (1979) which carry a responsibility to register marriages.
 Most countries define the conditions of civil marriage separately from religious requirements.
-Certain countries, such as Israel, allow couples to register only on the condition that they have first been married in a religious ceremony recognized by the state, or were married in a different country.
+Certain states, such as Israel, allow couples to register only on the condition that they have first been married in a religious ceremony recognized by the state, or were married in a different country.

 In England

-In medieval Europe, marriage was governed by canon law, which recognized as valid only those marriages where the parties stated they took one another as husband and wife, regardless of the presence or absence of witnesses.
+In medieval Europe, marriage was governed by canon law, which recognized only those marriages where the parties stated they took one another as husband and wife as valid, regardless of the presence or absence of witnesses.
 It was not necessary, however, to be married by any official or cleric.
-This institution was canceled in England with the enactment of "Lord Hardwicke's Marriage Act" of 1753, which required that, in order to be valid and registered, all marriages were to be performed in an official ceremony in a religious setting recognized by the state, i.e. Church of England, the Quakers, or in a Jewish ceremony.
+This institution was canceled in England with the enactment of the Marriage Act 1753, which required that, in order to be valid and registered, all marriages were to be performed in an official ceremony in a religious setting recognized by the state, i.e. Church of England, the Quakers, or in a Jewish ceremony.
 Any other form of marriage was abolished.
-Children born into unions that were not valid under the Act would not automatically inherit the property or titles of their parents.
-For historical reasons, the Act did not apply in Scotland.
+Children born into unions that were not valid under the act would not automatically inherit the property or titles of their parents.
+For historical reasons, the act did not apply in Scotland.
 Consequently, until 1940, it continued to be enough in Scotland for a man and a woman to pledge their commitment to each other in front of witnesses to legalize their marriage.
 This led to an industry of "fast marriages" in Scottish towns on the border with England; the town of Gretna Green was particularly well known for this.
-In 1836, the requirement that the ceremony takes place in a religious forum was removed, and registrars have given the authority to register marriages not conducted by a religious official.
+The Marriage Act 1836 removed the requirement that the ceremony takes place in a religious forum, and registrars have given the authority to register marriages not conducted by a religious official.